lennihein/cpu-emulator/doc/slides/slides.md

 ## Common Data Bus (CDB)

-- execute instructions in reservation station
+- Execute instructions in reservation station

-- broadcast the result over the CDB
+- Broadcast the result over the CDB

-    - registers
+    - Registers

-    - reservation station slots
+    - Reservation station slots

-    - at most once per cycle
+    - At most once per cycle

 ## Speculative execution

-- predict outcome of branch instructions
+- Predict outcome of branch instructions

-- resume execution based on this prediction
+- Resume execution based on this prediction

-- two central components
+- Two central components

-    - branch prediction unit (BPU)
+    - Branch prediction unit (BPU)

     - CPU frontend with instruction queue

 ## Branch Prediction Unit (BPU)

-- simplified version
+- Simplified version

-- array of predictions
+- Array of predictions

 - 2-bit-saturating counter to handle predictions

 ## CPU frontend with instruction queue

-- interface btw. instruction list and execution unit
+- Interface between instruction list and execution unit

-- especially wrt speculative execution
+- Involved in speculative execution

-- manages instruction queue
+- Manages instruction queue

 ![](../fig/ep_11_loop_bottom.png){ style="margin: auto;" }

 ## Faults and Rollbacks

-- microarchitectural fault situation that has to be handled bevore we can resume our execution
+- Microarchitectural fault situation that has to be handled bevore we can resume our execution

-    - mispredicted branches
+    - Mispredicted branches

-    - attempt to access inaccessible memory
+    - Attempt to access inaccessible memory

-- have to handle the effects of transient execution
+- Have to handle the effects of transient execution

 ## Rollback

-- only rollback the register state and the memory contents
+- Only rollback the register state and the memory contents

-- no rollback in Cache and BPU
+- No rollback in Cache and BPU

-- restore register state via snapshots
+- Restore register state via snapshots

-- prevent memory rollbacks by executing stores in-order
+- Prevent memory rollbacks by executing stores in-order

-- handle faults in program order
+- Handle faults in program order

 ## Rollback after mispredicted branch